Analysis: With call, Trump shows no limit to his power grab

 EDITOR’S NOTE — Jonathan Lemire has covered the White House and politics for The Associated Press since 2013.
 Kate Brumback has reported from Atlanta for the AP since 2008.

 Lemire reported from New York.
-Associated Press writers Jeff Amy in Atlanta and Lisa Mascaro in Washington contributed to this report.
+Associated Press writers Jeff Amy in Atlanta, Kevin Freking in Dalton, Georgia, and Lisa Mascaro in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.